-Application deadline: 1 February 2017
+Application deadline: 1 February 2018

 The Department of Accounting, Auditing and Law comprises three research groups that cover the core areas of financial accounting and auditing (FAA); management accounting and control (MAC); and economics, ethics and law (EEL).
 Applicants are encouraged to consult the department's web site for information about the research profile of the department and its three research groups.
 The PhD programme provides training that enables students to produce original research of high quality.
 The programme has a strong international focus, with opportunities to visit other top international universities and business schools.

 The PhD Programme

-Start date in August 2017.
+Start date in August 2018.

 Some or all of the PhD opportunities in this programme have funding attached.
 Applications for this programme are welcome from suitably qualified candidates worldwide.
 Funding may only be available to a limited set of nationalities and you should read the full programme details for further information.